3 Easy Ways to Get Through the Holidays with Less Stress and More Joy

 Once you have something in mind for how you want things to go down this holiday season, you can increase your chances of success by making your decisions based on what you value most.
 Make a list of your top five values.
 And then ask yourself, "What can I do today to make sure I’m honoring my values?"

-When you implement value-based decision making (decisions that are driven by love, family, God, spirituality, peace, joy, work/life balance, fun, etc.) into your goal setting process, you are more likely to be committed to the goals you want to accomplish.
+Reduce anxiety naturally by incorporating value-based decision making (decisions that are driven by love, family, God, spirituality, peace, joy, work/life balance, fun, etc.) into your goal setting process.
+And when you use this technique, you'll find yourself more committed to the goals you want to accomplish.

 There's more chance of success and happiness when you're doing what serves you and your highest purpose in life.Decisions you make based on your core values—along with a clear vision of what you want to accomplish—create motivational alignment.